-To help you better understand the available autoscaling settings, this example describes a typical autoscaling workflow on sample Elastic Cloud Enterprise deployment that has two data tiers and a machine learning node.
+To help you better understand the available autoscaling settings, this example describes a typical autoscaling workflow on sample Elastic Cloud Enterprise deployment.

 - When you upgrade a deployment from a stack version in which autoscaling is not supported (prior to version 7.11) to a version in which it is supported (version 7.11 or higher), after the upgrade completes a message indicates that autoscaling is available.
 You can enable it simply using the button in the message.

 - On a newly created deployment with stack version 7.11 or higher, open the deployment Edit page to find the option to turn on autoscaling.

 When you create a new deployment, you can find the autoscaling option under Advanced settings.

 Once you confirm your changes or create a new deployment, autoscaling is activated with system default settings that you can adjust as needed (though for most use cases the default settings will likely suffice).

 View and adjust autoscaling settings on data tiers:

 Open the Edit page for your deployment to get the current and maximum size per zone of each Elasticsearch data tier.
 In this example, the hot data and content tier has the following settings:

 The fault tolerance for the data tier is set to 2 availability zones.

 - Use the dropdown boxes to adjust the current and/or the maximum size of the data tier.
 Capacity will be added to the hot content and data tier when required, based on its past and present storage usage, until it reaches the maximum size per zone.
 Any scaling events are applied simultaneously across availability zones.
 In this example, the tier has plenty of room to scale relative to its current size, and it will not scale above the maximum size setting.
 There is no minimum size setting since downward scaling is currently not supported on data tiers.